fetep/pencil/README.md

 multiple files the :graphs and :dashboards top-level keys are merged recursively during the load.
 The resulting pencil data structure will include all graphs and dashboards defined under these keys.

+A few words on host filters: two wildcards are supported: "*" and "#".
+"*" consumes as /.*/ (like a shell wildcard) and "#" as /\d+/ (one or more digits).
+Be aware that "#" may require explicit enumeration in graphite URLs (and is currently implemented in this way) and you might have to configure Apache to accept longer URLs if you have many hosts that match a "#".

 ### complex metrics and dashboard graph-level options
 A simple target is just a metric => options map.
 Targets can also be complex,